Isuzu MU-X vs Suzuki S-Cross

 Feature Showdown

-The Isuzu MU-X features a 8-inch touchscreen paired with a 4.2-inch digital dash, while the Suzuki S-Cross gets a 9-inch display.
+The Isuzu MU-X features a 8-inch touchscreen paired with a 4.2-inch digital dash, while the Suzuki S-Cross gets a 9-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Suzuki S-Cross counters with wireless charging and power tailgate that the Isuzu MU-X does not offer.
 Which feature set matters more depends on your daily routine and priorities.